-Voice invites you to discuss and finalise the project.
-This provides you with an opportunity to review any changes that may have taken place since writing the application.
+Voice will invite you to discuss and finalise the project.
+This will provide an opportunity to review any changes that may have taken place since writing the application.
 It also provides an opportunity for Voice and your organisation to review the project risk and make small revisions to the activities, timeline and outputs as needed.
-From the review of the application, Voice may also have some questions or concerns that we ask your organisation to review and consider.
+From the review of the application, Voice may also have some questions or concerns that we will ask your organisation to review and consider.

-The Grant Agreement
+Grant Agreement

-Once the project is finalised, Voice enters into a Grant Agreement with your organisation.
-The Grant Agreement is based on the authority provided by the Netherlands Ministry of Foreign Affairs to Hivos Southeast Asia.
+Once the project is finalised, Voice will enter into a Grant Agreement with your organisation.
+The Grant Agreement is based on the mandate provided by the Netherlands Ministry of Foreign Affairs to Oxfam in Laos.

-Grant Agreements are concluded with organisations for well-defined and described proposal.
-The Grant Arrangement applies for the period of time required to complete the project/research.
-The time plan and approved budget are an integral part of the Grant Agreement.
+Grant Agreements will be concluded with organisations for well-defined and described proposal.
+The Grant Arrangement will apply for the period of time required to complete the project/research.
+The time plan and approved budget will be an integrated part of the Grant Agreement.

-The Grant Agreement outlines the requirements under the grant and other terms and conditions that your organisation needs to adhere to.
-The Grant Agreement covers among other things performance standards and terms of release of funds that may be in tranches.
-A copy of the Grant Agreement is provided by Voice.
-The person with signing authority in your organisation needs to sign the Grant Agreement prior to proceeding with financial management arrangements.
-Projects approved for funding are normally required to begin within one month of the signing of the Grant Agreement (execution).
+The Grant Agreement will outline the requirements under the grant and other terms and conditions that your organisation will need to adhere to.
+The Grant Agreement will cover among other things performance standards and terms of release of funds that may be in tranches.
+A copy of the Grant Agreement will be provided by Voice.
+The person with signing authority in your organisation will need to sign the Grant Agreement prior to proceeding with financial management arrangements.
+Projects approved for funding will normally be required to begin within one month of the signing of the Grant Agreement (execution).

-An organisational capacity assessment is concluded with grantees, and plans to improve a grantees capacity can be incorporated within the final Grant Agreement.
-The Grant Agreement applies for the period of time required to complete the activities.
-A time plan and financial projection are an integrated part of the Agreement.
+An organisational capacity assessment will be concluded with grantees, and plans to improve a grantees capacity can be incorporated within the final Grant Agreement.
+The Grant Agreement will apply for the period of time required to complete the activities.
+A time plan and financial projection will be an integrated part of the Agreement.
 Capacity Development Agreements may be implemented and managed by the Voice Consortium at request of the grantee.

-General Technical Assistance and Capacity Development in respect of project management, administration, and accounting, among others, always form an integrated part of any agreement involving support from Voice.
+General Technical Assistance and Capacity Development in respect of project management, administration, and accounting, among others, will always form an integrated part of any agreement involving support from Voice.

-How the Grant is Monitored & Evaluated by Voice?
+How will the Grant be Monitored & Evaluated by Voice?

-Voice management and staff monitor the integrity and performance of all grants approved.
-Voice conducts site visits, financial audits, and compliance inspections on a periodic basis.
+Voice management and staff will monitor the integrity and performance of all grants approved.
+Voice will conduct site visits, financial audits and compliance inspections on a periodic basis.

-For all projects, recipients are required to safe keep financial records and receipts for inspection as needed.
-All grantees are subject to periodic and regular review and unannounced spot-checks by Voice.
-Annual audits are required of all grants valued at more than EUR 100,000.
-The costs of the audit need to be included in the budget proposal.
-Apart from this, a number of other grants are subject to audit, the selection of which is based upon recommendations of the in-country Voice team.
+For all projects, recipients will be required to safe keep financial records and receipts for inspection as needed.
+All grantees will be subject to periodic and regular review and unannounced spot-checks by Voice.
+Annual audits will be required of all grants valued at more than €100,000.
+The costs of the audit needs to be included in the budget proposal.
+Apart from this, a number of other grants will be subject to audit, the selection of which will be based upon recommendations of the in-country Voice team.

-How does your organisation communicate with Voice?
+How will your organisation communicate with Voice?

 The Voice country and coordination team wants you to succeed.
 If your organisation has any questions or concerns about the Grant Agreement or how to report, please do not hesitate to contact us.
 We are happy to answer your questions and help you with fulfilling the requirements under the Grant Agreement.
-Your first contact is outlined in the Grant Agreement.
+You first contact will be outlined in the Grant Agreement.
 You are also welcome to contact us to talk about improving your organisations ability (operational, management and technical); the Voice team may have some suggestions on this.